-But as Frederick become more cosmopolitan, their jury verdicts in personal injury case have begun to increase to keep up with the rest of Maryland.
+But as Frederick has become more cosmopolitan, their jury verdicts in personal injury cases have begun to increase to keep up with the rest of Maryland.
 As you will see below, our firm's results in Frederick have been historically very good.

 Frederick County has four Circuit Court Judges, Hon.
 G. Edward Dwyer, Hon.
 John H. Tisdale, Hon.
 Julie Stevenson Solt, and Hon.
 Theresa M. Adams.
 The District Court of Maryland for Frederick County has three judges: Hon.
 Janice S. Rodnick Ambrose, Hon.
 Oliver John Cejka, Jr. and Hon.
 W. Milnor Roberts.
 This is a good bench with a good reputation.